Verification Policies

 • The ppt parameter was found but was not properly formatted

-• The ppt parameter was found but the value did not match SHAKEN (without quotes) or “SHAKEN” (with quotes)
+• The ppt parameter was found but the value did not match shaken (without quotes) or “shaken” (with quotes)

 Malformed Token